Skip to main content

 The IAA Supports More Effective, Efficient, and Modern Regulation

-Advancements in technology, evolving business models and practices, and the increasing need for businesses to be nimble to respond to unexpected developments (such as the COVID-19 pandemic) have highlighted the need for a modernized and flexible approach to regulation.
-The IAA supports updating several areas of regulation under the Advisers Act to make regulation of investment advisers more effective and efficient for advisers, their clients, and the capital markets.
+Advancements in technology, evolving business models, and the growing need for businesses to adapt quickly to unexpected developments have underscored the need for a more modern and flexible regulatory approach.
+The IAA supports updating several areas of regulation under the Advisers Act to make the regulation of investment advisers more effective and efficient for advisers, their clients, and the capital markets.

-Electronic Delivery.
-The IAA supports providing investment advisers with greater flexibility in how they deliver required disclosures to their clients, calling for a change from the default of paper delivery to a default of electronic delivery with the option for the client to change to paper at any time.
-This approach would be more efficient for advisers, more secure for advisers and their clients, and would better reflect how today’s investors expect and prefer to receive communications from their financial professionals.
+The IAA advocates for greater flexibility in how investment advisers deliver required disclosures to clients.
+We support changing the default from paper delivery to electronic delivery, with the option for clients to switch back to paper at any time.
+This approach would be more efficient and more secure and would better align with how today’s investors expect to receive communications from their financial professionals.

-Political Contributions.
-The IAA has called on the SEC to update the unnecessarily complex “pay-to-play” rule governing political contributions by investment advisers.
-The IAA strongly agrees with the SEC’s goal of preventing investment professionals from “buying business” through campaign contributions.
-However the rule imposes significant cost and compliance burdens on advisers of all sizes, applying draconian penalties on a strict liability basis.
-The IAA supports a more tailored approach that would reduce these burdens while also achieving the underlying objectives of the rule.
+The IAA has called for an update to the overly complex “pay-to-play” rule regulating political contributions by investment advisers.
+We agree with the SEC’s goal of preventing the “buying” of business through campaign contributions, but the current rule, which imposes heavy compliance burdens on investment advisers with severe penalties on a strict liability basis, is not well designed to achieve this policy goal.
+We support a more tailored approach that reduces these burdens while still achieving the rule’s objectives.

 You are now leaving Investment Adviser Association